 But, the NHTSA is constantly refining and updating its ratings and crash tests.
 For example, the rollover rating was developed in response to the number of SUVs on the road and the increasing number of rollover accidents.
 By adding the rollover rating, the NHTSA gave consumers the information they needed to make the best car purchase for them.

-For more information about NHTSA ratings and other related topics, follow the links on the next page.
+For more information about NHTSA ratings and other related topics, follow the links below.